Love & Hip Hop: Atlanta: Storylines

 Love & Hip Hop: Atlanta chronicles the relationship struggles of women and men in the hip hop industry, with infidelity being the most common theme.
 The dysfunctional love triangle between Stevie J, Mimi Faust and Joseline Hernandez has been the focal point of the show since its inception and its most widely publicised storyline, with the "main chick vs side chick" rivalry being recreated and explored with other cast members on the show and in the franchise.

 Many of the show's cast members come from broken homes, which has led to criticism by those who find the show exploitive.
 Several episodes in the first season document Stevie, Mimi and Joseline taking part in sessions with a therapist, revealing their troubled upbringings.
 Stevie and Mimi were both abandoned by their mothers at an early age, in Mimi's case, she was abandoned at the age of 13 for Scientology.
 Joseline also had a difficult relationship with her parents growing up within the public housing system of Puerto Rico, being exposed to drugs and prostitution at an early age, in order to take her of her family Other cast members come from backgrounds that reflect the economical realities of Atlanta's poorest communities, Erica's mother is a recovering crack cocaine addict, while Scrappy's mother became a pimp in order to provide for her family.
 Several of the show's female cast members have worked as strippers out of financial desperation, with music being depicted as an escape from that lifestyle.

 The show has explored many controversial issues over the seasons.
 In an early episode, Joseline discovers she is pregnant and decides to have an abortion.
 In another episode, K. Michelle reveals her experience with domestic violence.
 Several cast members have dealt with substance abuse and addiction, with Scrappy going to rehab in season two for marijuana addiction, Stevie J going to rehab in season four for cocaine addiction and Tommie dealing with alcohol abuse in seasons five, six and seven.
 Infidelity is also a major theme on the show, the second season controversially depicts Kirk Frost cheating on his wife Rasheeda on camera, years later he would father a child outside of their marriage with co-star Jasmine Washington.

 Many of the female cast members identify as bisexual, lesbian or sexually fluid, and the show is one of the few television shows to explore LGBT issues from a black perspective.
 Season five features two trans cast members, D. Smith and Chris Gould, and several episodes featured public service announcements aimed to help viewers struggling with their gender identity.
+Season 11 features the first openly gay male cast member, rapper Saucy Santana.